vivshaw/zettel/pages/type-1 error.md

+---
-tags:: stats
+tags: stats
-alias:: false positive
+alias: false positive
+---

 - the probability of rejecting the [[null hypothesis]], given that it is in fact true. for example, convicting an innocent person.
 - represented with the Greek letter α